Fundamentals of Perpetual Futures: C. Data-driven Arbitrage Strategy

-In the previous section, we demonstrate the profitability of a simple theory-motivated trading strategy.
-The trading threshold can also be potentially further improved using a data-driven way.
+In the main text of our paper, we demonstrate the profitability of a simple theory-motivated trading strategy.
+The trading threshold can also be potentially further improved using a data-driven approach.
 In this part, we implement a data-driven two-threshold arbitrage trading strategy in the perpetual futures market.
-Figure \ref{fig_btc_2thre} presents an illustration of the strategy.
-When the price deviation is above the upper orange line, we enter a position of longing the spot and shorting the futures.
-On the other hand, when the deviation is below the lower orange line, we enter the opposite position of longing the futures and shorting the spot.
-Whenever the price deviation enters the region within the two red lines, we terminate our position.

-This strategy can be characterized with a tuple of $(u, l)$, where $u$ denotes the upper bar and $l$ denotes the lower bar, $u>l$.
+The strategy can be characterized with a tuple of two thresholds: $(u,l)$, where $u$ denotes the upper bar and $l$ denotes the lower bar, $u > l$.
 When $\rho > u$, we long the spot and short the futures.
-When $-l<\rho<l$, we close the existing positions.
-When $\rho < -u$, we long the futures and short the spot.
+When $-l < \rho < l$, we close the position.
+When $\rho < - u$, we long the futures and short the spot.
+Figure \ref{fig_btc_2thre} presents an illustration of the strategy for Bitcoin with the trading thresholds estimated using real-time data.

-To determine the optimal $(u, l)$, at the beginning of each month, we calculate the returns of the two-threshold trading strategy based on the past 6 months' data on a grid of parameters.
-From table \ref{tab3}, we find the theory implied bounds for price deviation across all trading costs specifications lie within $-200\%$ to $+200\%$.
+To determine the optimal $(u, l)$, at the beginning of each month, we calculate the returns of the two-threshold trading strategy based on the past six months' data on a grid of parameters.
+From Table \ref{tab3}, we find the theory implied bounds for price deviation across all trading costs specifications lie within $-200\%$ to $+200\%$.
 So we choose the grid as increasing from $0\%$ to $200\%$ with an incremental step of $10\%$ for $u$ and $l$ ($u \geq l$).
 In total, there are $210$ model specifications.
-We choose the model that delivers the highest Sharpe Ratio in the validation sample of the past 6 months.
+We choose the model that delivers the highest Sharpe Ratio in the validation sample of the past six months.